Team Coaching

 How teams describe the coaching experience.

-Teams often discover:
+Teams frequently discover:

 • A grounded presence that helps everyone feel steadier